Course

 Output

-In this program, the octal number is converted to decimal at first.
+In this program, an octal number is converted to decimal at first.
 Then, the decimal number is converted to binary number.

 return 0;